 We continue to develop support and recognition specifically designed for lecturers.
 These include:

-We encourage you to sign up for one of our teaching workshops from our hompage calendar and use our online resources in the teaching Emeriti faculty are welcome to participate in FDC activities.
-Emeritus status enables faculty memebers to remain active in their profession and in service to to the university as an integral part of the academic community and a valuable resource to the university. ( UPS 261.000 )
+We encourage you to register for FDC workshops.
+If you are interested in registering, please contact the FDC, email@example.com to add you to the registration.
+We also welcome you to use our online resources.
+Emeritus status enables faculty members to remain active in their profession and in service to the university as an integral part of the academic community and a valuable resource to the university.
+(UPS 261.000 )

 If you are a Teaching Assistant, Teaching Associate, or Graduate Assistant teaching at CSUF, you are welcome to use the FDC's resources to support your teaching.
 The FDC's resources are intended to complement the teaching guidance and training provided within your college or department.
 We encourage you to sign up for one of our teaching workshops from our hompage calendar and use our online resources in the teaching tab.